 Best Spanish-style wines in Paso Robles

 Spanish-style wines in Paso Robles are growing in popularity.
 It seems that every year more wineries are releasing albarinos, tempranillos and even garnacha wines.
-Some of my favorite prodcuers include Diablo Paso, Bodegas de Edgar, and Vino Vargas.
+Some of my favorite prodcuers include Diablo Paso, Bodega de Edgar, and Vino Vargas.

 We received several Spanish-style white and red wines for holiday wine reviews.
 They will pair well with tapas, appetizers and most holiday meals.
 We have included some of the best below: